-- Systematically stacked shelves to meet or exceed daily requirements.
+- Systematically stacked shelves to meet or exceed daily targets

 9. Is my education presented in reverse chronological order?

 Much like your employment history, you must list your education in reverse chronological order.
-This is because your most recent schooling is likely to be your highest qualification, and therefore the most relevant and impressive.
+This is because your most recent schooling is likely to be your highest qualification and therefore the most impressive.

-10. Have I highlighted relevant modules that match the job description I’m targeting and highlight my strengths?
+10. Have I highlighted relevant modules that match the job description I'm targeting and showcase my strengths?

-If you left education just a handful of years ago, you might like to expand on the skills you developed.
+If you left education fairly recently, you might like to expand on the skills you developed.
 However, you must hand-pick skills and experiences that are relevant to the job description in order to highlight your suitability for the role.

 Alternatively, if the role requires someone with experience in a specific area and you completed a module on this topic, be sure to reference it in detail to show you're an obvious match for the position.